monesize/.github/profile/README.md

 - **Documentation**: Check out our comprehensive [docs](docs/) for API references and usage guides.
 - **API Reference**: Find details about our API endpoints in the [API documentation](docs/api.md).
 - **Installation Guide**: Follow the [setup instructions](docs/installation.md) to get Monesize up and running on your machine.

-## Fun Facts

-- **Breakfast of Champions**: Our team loves starting the day with a hearty breakfast of fruits, oats, and coffee.
-- **Tech Stack**: We use a combination of React, Express.js, PostgreSQL, and various AI frameworks to build our platform.

 ## Contact Us